cmbruns/pyopenvr/README.md

 # pyopenvr
 ### Unofficial python bindings for Valve's OpenVR virtual reality SDK, located at https://github.com/ValveSoftware/openvr

+## DEPRECATION NOTICE

+Our upstream SDK OpenVR is no longer being updated.
+Everyone is switching to OpenXR instead.
+We are working on similar bindings for OpenXR at https://github.com/cmbruns/pyopenxr

 ## Installation
 - [ ] Install Python 3.5+ https://www.python.org/download/
 - [ ] Install HTC Vive SteamVR